 Legal and title:

-- Confirm the municipality and the applicable local land‑use plan.
+- Confirm applicable local land‑use plan.

 Technical and environmental: